DrMeir-co/terms/README.md

 * The *purpose of the course* is to be a *resource* for learning to think as a programmer, while using programming in Python as an example.
 The author does not guarantee being successful at job interviews, finding employment or any other particular result from taking the course.

 * The author reserves the right to make changes to the title, the scope and the table of contents of the course without changing the aforementioned purpose.
-Such changes will not constitute a reason for a refund after the afore-mentioned 7-day period.
+Such changes will not constitute a reason for a refund after the aforementioned 7-day period.

 * The course will be available for at least *6 months* following the purchase.